CBIIT/HiTIPS/README.md

 ## Contact

-For any questions, suggestions, or support, please feel free to reach out to us at adib.k.bme@gmail.com
+For any questions, suggestions, or support, please feel free to reach out to us at adib.keikhosravi@nih.gov